rodralez/NaveGo/README.md

 * Reporting bugs.
 * Suggesting new features.

-If you are interested, please feel free to contact Dr. Rodrigo Gonzalez at rodralez [at] frm [dot] utn [dot] edu [dot] ar.
+If you are interested in joining to NaveGo, please feel free to contact Dr. Rodrigo Gonzalez at rodralez [at] frm [dot] utn [dot] edu [dot] ar.

 ## Publications

-The underlying mathematical model of NaveGo is based on two articles which are recommended for reading:
+The underlying mathematical model of NaveGo is based on two articles whose reading is recommended:

 * (Gonzalez et al., 2015) R. Gonzalez, J.I.
 Giribet, and H.D.
 Patiño.
 NaveGo: a simulation framework for low-cost integrated navigation systems, Journal of Control Engineering and Applied Informatics, vol. 17, issue 2, pp. 110-120, 2015.
 [Link](http://ceai.srait.ro/index.php?journal=ceai&page=article&op=view&path%5B%5D=2478).

-* (Gonzalez et al., 2015a) R. Gonzalez, J.I.
+* R. Gonzalez, J.I.
 Giribet, and H.D.
 Patiño.
 An approach to benchmarking of loosely coupled low-cost navigation systems.
 Mathematical and Computer Modelling of Dynamical Systems, vol. 21, issue 3, pp. 272-287, 2015.
 [Link](http://www.tandfonline.com/doi/abs/10.1080/13873954.2014.952642).

 Other publications related to the development of NaveGo:

-* (Gonzalez et al., 2017a) R. Gonzalez, E.M.
+* R. Gonzalez, E.M.
 Martinez, and P. Dabove.
 Assessment of Discrete Stochastic Models of MEMS Inertial Sensors by Using the Allan Variance.
 In the III International Conference on Sensors and Electronics Instrumentation Advances (SEIA' 2017), 20-22 September 2017, Moscow, Russia.

-* (Gonzalez et al., 2017) R. Gonzalez, C.A.
+* R. Gonzalez, C.A.
 Catania, P. Dabove, J.C.
 Taffernaberry, and M. Piras.
 Model validation of an open-source framework for post-processing INS/GNSS systems.
 III International Conference on Geographical Information Systems Theory, Applications and Management (GISTAM 2017).
 Porto, Portugal.
 April 2017.

 ## Roadmap